Charishma63/Connect-Four-Game/README.md

-# Connect Four Game (Python)
+# Connect Four Game

-A simple 2-player Connect Four game played in the terminal using Python.
+A terminal-based two-player **Connect Four** game developed in Python.
+This project demonstrates basic game logic, control flow, and the use of 2D lists in a structured and modular way.

+---

-## Features
+## Project Overview

+Connect Four is a classic two-player game where players take turns dropping pieces into a 7-column, 6-row board.
+The first to connect **four in a row** (horizontally, vertically, or diagonally) wins.

+This project includes:
-- 6x7 board
+- A 6x7 board
-- 2-player support
+- Two-player turn logic
-- Win detection (horizontal, vertical, diagonal)
+- Win detection in all directions
+- Input validation

+---

-## Technologies
+## Technologies Used

-- Python 3
+- ✅ Python 3
+- ✅ Basic control structures (loops, conditionals)
-- 2D list manipulation
+- ✅ 2D list manipulation
-- Command-line interface (CLI)
+- ✅ Command-Line Interface (CLI)